tapnair/stateSaver/README.md

 - Selecting Current or cancel will revert to the display state of all components when you entered the command.
 - **Note: When selecting objects in the graphics window to "Hide" it is common that you are actually selecting the body NOT the component.
 This add-in will only work if you are hiding and showing at the component level.**

-### Parmeter State
+### Parameter State
 **Save Parameters** will save the current value of all _user_ parameters in the design.

 **Switch Parameters** allows you to select a saved set of parameters from the drop down.
-- New paramters added after the state was saved will retain their current value.
+- New parameters added after the state was saved will retain their current value.
 - Selecting Current or cancel will revert to the value of all parameters when you entered the command.
 - Addin only saves the values of _User Defined_ parameters, not all model parameters

 **Edit Parameters** allows you to easily modify the values of all user parameters.
-See realtime feedback on the changes.
+See real time feedback on the changes.

 ### Delete States